adis-tek/gourmet-games/README.md

 * How to work with an API.
 * How to manipulate API data.
 * How to display API data.
+* How to use Redux for memory management.
+* First time using styled-components on my own project.

 ---
 # Getting Started with Create React App